Traditional medicine: Knowledge transmission and creation

 Indigenous medicine is generally transmitted orally through a community, family and individuals until "collected".
 Within a given culture, elements of indigenous medicine knowledge may be diffusely known by many, or may be gathered and applied by those in a specific role of healer such as a shaman or midwife.
 Three factors legitimize the role of the healer – their own beliefs, the success of their actions and the beliefs of the community.
-When the claims of indigenous medicine become rejected by a culture, generally three types of adherents still use it – those born and socialized in it who become permanent believers, temporary believers who turn to it in crisis times, and those who only believe in specific aspects, not in all of it.
+When the claims of indigenous medicine become rejected by a culture, its existence is mostly maintained by those whose beliefs or way of life are considered marginal within that culture.
+This includes permanent believers (e.g. those born and socialized in the subculture), temporary believers who turn to it in times of crisis, and those who only believe in specific aspects.

 Definition and terminology

 Traditional medicine may sometimes be considered as distinct from folk medicine, and considered to include formalized aspects of folk medicine.
 Under this definition folk medicine are longstanding remedies and practises passed on and practiced by lay people.
 Folk medicine consists of the healing modalities, ideas of body physiology and health preservation known to some in a culture, transmitted informally as general knowledge, and practiced or applied by anyone in the culture having prior experience.